pepperlabs/docs/content/en/security/authentication.md

 ## Enable Auth

+1. set `pepper.auth.disabled` to `false` in order to enable authentication.
+2. There should be a pepper class correspond to your defined user model. for example if you have defined `App\Models\User::class` as your user model, you must have `App\Pepper\User::class` class.

 Authentication is done using JWT utilizing [tymondesigns/jwt-auth](https://github.com/tymondesigns/jwt-auth) package.

 1. update `.env` file to include `JWT_SECRET` secret ([learn more](https://jwt-auth.readthedocs.io/en/develop/laravel-installation/)):